 Though very few were able to use them as Joe and I had intended.
 By using metal and distributing weight better we could do “Vertical” merchandising which was beginning to get cool in those days.
 In 1983 when we first opened stores in the USA (me as the Architect and I.D.) the “baskets” or Canastas as we call them were coming from Mexico to the US, because we were opening two AJ stores.
 So at an average 1000 to a store, it made sense, no need for local production.

-As we started doing more stores at a very fast pace, we developed the local production, and they worked and looked better.
+As we started doing more stores at a very fast pace, we developed local production in California, and they worked and looked better.
 Cost less too, made in California, so that killed the business in Mexico.
-My estimate is at least 500,000 Canastas or wire baskets were produced for us.
-I have kept a cabout 100 with me in my different homes., with other uses, mixed in my Studio and Garage.
+My estimate is at least 300,000 Canastas or wire baskets were produced for us.
+I have kept about 100 with me on different locations, with other uses, mixed in my Studio and Garage.

 Some of the Actors.
 Joe Rank on the left (the Joe), Gerald Jacobs (The Architect and the author), Joaquin Clausell (General contractor), at the Acapulco Carlos’n Charlies after the opening of the Costera Store, 1981

 To receive our full list of stores and follow up stories, please subscribe to our blog and request.